Gemlik olives are the first occurrence of the Turkish variety and grow north of the Zeytinbach area.

 Unlike Niçoise, Nyon is a true French olive.

-A native of Nyon, the Tanche tree is a product, the most fertile (and famous) French variety.
+A native of Nyon, the Tanche tree is a product, of the most fertile (and famous) French variety.

 Small, black olives are usually dried or hardened in oil.